-Cabinet Member for Children an d Young People Role Purpose Safer Communities Prosperity To be the statutory Lead Member for Children and to have overall responsibility and oversight for all matters relating to Children and Young People To provide clear political leadership both within and outside the County Council to help advance the County Council's key outcome of developing a Staffordshire where everyone can benefit from improved Safety and to support the needs of children in relation to this and the Council's other key outcomes.
+Cabinet Member for Children and Young People Role Purpose Safer Communities Prosperity To be the statutory Lead Member for Children and to have overall responsibility and oversight for all matters relating to Children and Young People To provide clear political leadership both within and outside the County Council to help advance the County Council's key outcome of developing a Staffordshire where everyone can benefit from improved Safety and to support the needs of children in relation to this and the Council's other key outcomes.
 To create effective internal and external relationships with the organisations listed below to help advance the outcome.
 To be accountable for the development and delivery of the strategies listed below and to ensure that those strategies are able to meet the outcomes required by the Council and Cabinet.
 To be accountable for the commissioning/service areas listed below and to ensure that financial and operational performance in those areas meets the requirements of the Strategic Plan, Business Plan and the MTFS.
-To be accountable for the delivery of the key projects/programmes listed below and to ensure that these are delivered on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.
-To be the Council's main representative on the Local Safeguarding Children Board, to chair the Corporate Parenting Panel, to Chair of the Children's Improvement Board, to represent the needs of children on the Health & Wellbeing Board, and to be the principal lead on discussions between the County Council and the Police & Crime Commissioner in respect of children's safety In order to effectively discharge the Safer Communities and Prosperity agenda, this Cabinet Member will work Key External Relationships Department for Education OfSTED Safer Staffordshire Board Child care providers Voluntary sector organisations The Education Trust Board Key Internal Relationships Deputy Chief Executive and Director of Family and Communities Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s Strategic Responsibilities Development and implementation of Council's Children's & Youth Strategies Education Children with Learning Difficulties Children with Physical Disabilities Special Educational Needs and Disabilities [SEND] Operational Responsibilities All Children's Services including Families First Safeguarding Looked After Children Corporate ParentingChildren's CentresStatutory duties for Early Education and
+To be the Council's main representative on the Local Safeguarding Children Board, to chair the Corporate Parenting Panel, to Chair of the Children's Improvement Board, to represent the needs of children in respect of children's safety In order to effectively discharge the Safer Communities and Prosperity agenda, this Cabinet Member will work Key External Relationships with the Cabinet Member for Learning and Employabili Department for Education OfSTED Safer Staffordshire Board Child care providers Voluntary sector organisations The Education Trust Board Key Internal Relationships Deputy Chief Executive and Director of Family and Communities Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s Strategic Responsibilities Development and implementation of Council's Children's & Youth Strategies Education Children with Learning Difficulties Children with Physical Disabilities Special Educational Needs and Disabilities [SEND] Operational Responsibilities All Children's Services including Families First Safeguarding Looked After Children Corporate Parenting Children's Centres Statutory duties for Early Education and